 There is a shared games room with ping pong table and storage for bikes and outdoor gear adding a versatile space for wet-weather days, teenagers, or some evening entertainment for all.

-A final added perk, just a mile from Matfen Hall Hotel, guests to the Gingan and Granary are able to use the swimming and leisure facilities at the Hall free of charge – a perfect spot to indulge in a little relaxation time perhaps!
+A final added perk, just a mile from Matfen Hall Hotel, guests to the Gingan and Granary have complimentary use of the swimming pool, sauna, steam room and leisure facilities at the Hall – a perfect spot to indulge in a little relaxation time perhaps!

 * Changeover is normally Friday during high season, with the additional option of Monday outwith this period, but more flexible arrangements may be considered on request.